Sangarshanan/bookmark/books/j-krishnamurthi.md

+June 2022

-This was J Krishnamurthy biography written by Pupul Jayakar
+I am reading the J Krishnamurthy biography written by Pupul Jayakar

 Very interesting history lesson on the Theosophical society & a glimpse into India during the British times.